Dwolla/v2-ach-api-docs/source/includes/_labels.md

 ## Remove a label

 This section outlines how to remove a Label by its unique identifier.
-Removed Labels can still be retrieved by their unique identifier.
+The amount of a Label must be reduced to zero prior to removing a label.
+Once a label is removed it can no longer be retrieved by its unique identifier.

 ### HTTP request